 Aid Disbursement Policy

 Financial aid can be disbursed to a student’s Portland State University revolving charge account up to ten days prior to the start of each term.
 Aid will only disburse at this time if a student’s enrollment level matches their award level for the term, and there are no outstanding requirements.
 Our ability to disburse aid prior to the beginning of a term means that we must have a “census date” that corresponds to a student’s official aid eligibility for a term.
-Census dates for the 2018-19 aid year and minimum enrollment requirements for the various financial aid programs can be found on the Office of Student Financial Aid and Scholarships website at www.pdx.edu/finaid/eligibility.
-At the census date of each term each student’s final enrollment is locked.
-Financial aid for that term may then be adjusted based on the enrollment level at that time.
+Census dates for the 2020-2021 aid year and minimum enrollment requirements for the various financial aid programs can be found on the Office of Student Financial Aid and Scholarships website at www.pdx.edu/student-finance/eligibility.
+At the census date of each term each student’s final enrollment is "locked."
+Financial aid for that term may then require adjustment based on their enrollment level at that time.
 When a reduction in aid is required due to a student’s reduced enrollment level at the census date the reduction can create a balance due on the student’s PSU account.
 If there is tuition refund because of dropped credits, the tuition refund will be used to reduce the balance due on the student’s account.

 Students who have received a disbursement of a federal student loan and then reduce enrollment below half-time will be required to complete federal student loan exit counseling as outlined in the federal student loan master promissory note.
 The PSU Registrar’s Office will report the less than half time enrollment status to the federal student loan servicer which will result in the loss of In School Deferment status.
 All prior federal student loans for a borrower who does not qualify for in school deferment will enter the grace period or repayment if a grace period was previously used.